-Writing 3 3 hours lecture
+Writing 3

 This course is the writing component of Level 3 of the ESL program.
 Students will build on writing and reading skills of Level 2, writing and revising short narrative and descriptive compositions with clear introductions, support, and conclusions.